Fbeen/RetroLink/README.md

 # Connecting RetroLink

-1. Plug into DB9 mouse or joystick port on your ST / Amiga /C64
+1. Plug into DB9 mouse or joystick port on your Atari 8 bit / ST / Amiga /C64
 2. Connect HID mouse/controller to the USB-A port
 3. *Optional: connect micro USB cable to your PC to use the console*
-4. For joystick emulation run the **learning wizzard**
+4. For joystick emulation run the **learning wizzard** once.

 ---